-Here’s our hard sale!
-If you want to see some or all of these sites, learn the country’s history, hear about Argentina’s current pop culture and custom make your tour, let us take you on a Buenos Aires City Tour with our semi-famous LandingPadBA City Tour!
+If you want to see some or all of these sites, learn the country’s history, hear about Argentina’s current pop culture with a guide in group or private style check out the variety of Buenos Aires City Tours.

 The Street Fairs

 In many of the plazas of Buenos Aires there are street fairs where artisans bring their art, silver, leather, cheeses, unique clothing and so much more.
 The items you will see are quite varied and the entertainment can be quite random.
 Don’t be surprised to see your first taste of real tango at one of these fairs along side the amazing dancing robot-man.

 A good way to hit two birds with one stone is to go to the Recoleta fair on Saturday or Sunday.
 The fair wraps around Plaza Francia which is conveniently in front of the Recoleta cemetery, also an internationally famous site in Buenos Aires.
 The resting place of many of the founding fathers of Argentina and the most famous Argentinean politician Eva Peron.

 Here is a complete list of the ferias or street fairs in Buenos Aires that we recommend.
 Note the times and days.

 Other fairs you should consider visiting are the San Telmo fair on Sunday which focuses on antiques, but also has a strong showing of street performers, tango dancers and artisans.
 Also the Mataderos fair on Saturday and Sunday is an off the beaten path fair.
 It has a tendency to feel a bit more “local” and is light on tourists especially compared to the San Telmo fair.
 Be careful in this area at dusk and night hours.
 Also, double check to make sure the fair is open, it closes during the hot summer months.